 - experiencing the culture of a global company.

 This, however, works both ways.
 Certain disadvantages of working for big organizations can propagate and influence the city’s talent pool.
-No doubt, these weaknesses of large corporations are controversial, but we simply want to draw a more complete picture.
+No doubt, these weaknesses of large corporations are controversial, and do not apply to all organizations, but we simply want to draw a more complete picture.
 Consider the following:

 - rigidity of organizational processes and the role of hierarchy tends to impact individual creativity,